gchq/sleeper/docs/adr/transaction-log-state-store.md

 This retry is comparable to an update in the S3 state store, but each change is much quicker to apply because you don't need to store the whole state.
 You also don't need to reload the whole state each time, because you haven't applied your transaction in your local copy of the model yet.
-You need to do the conditional check, but you don't need to update your local model until after the transaction is saved.
+You need to do the conditional check as in the S3 implementation, but you don't need to update your local model until after the transaction is saved.

 ### Parallel models

 So far we've assumed that we'll always the entire state of a Sleeper table at once, with one model.
-With a transaction log, it can be more practical to expand on that by adding read-only views.
+With a transaction log, it can be more practical to expand on that by adding alternative models for read or update.

 #### DynamoDB queries